 Ultimately, you will be responsible for submitting all transcripts in your application to medical school.
 In addition, you are required to request - by January 23rd, 2015 - that the Registrar send a copy of your Hamilton transcript to Leslie Bell for use by the Health Professions Advisory Committee (HPAC) to evaluate your candidacy.

 Call the Career Center at 859-4346 by January 30th to schedule an Interview for a Committee Letter between February 1st and April 10th.
 The Interview consists of a discussion between you and Leslie Bell, allowing her to get to know you as well as the experiences, passions, academics and extracurricular activities outlined in your Self-Assessment and Resume (due by February 1st).
 This information will be used to write a comprehensive Committee Letter that will be sent along with your Letters of Recommendation to the medical schools to which you are applying.

 Download and complete the Self-Assessment form.
 In mid-January, you will be sent an email with a personal link to upload your completed Self-Assessment form and Additional documents by February 1st, 2015.
 It will be used in combination with the interview to draft your Committee Letter.
-Please remember to save the “Self-Assessment” document to your “My Documents” folder as LastName_FirstName.pdf before entering any text, as the information you enter into the fillable PDF will be lost if the document is not saved before you start working on it.
+Please note: this form is now a Microsoft Word document instead of a fillable PDF, allowing more writing space for each question.
+Please remember to save the “Self-Assessment” with your name (LastName_FirstName) in the filename.

 In mid-January, you will be sent an email with a personal link to upload your Self-Assessment, Resume, and Personal Statement - all due by February 1st, 2015.
 They will be used in combination with the interview to draft your Committee Letter.
 To have your resume reviewed (optional), please call the Career Center at 859-4346 in order to schedule an appointment with a Peer Advisor by December 12th or between January 20th and January 30th.